Skip to content

 • a versioned protocol centered on a canonical root .repo file

-• a Rust reference toolchain for import, validation, query, trust inspection, generation, and public export
+• a Rust reference toolchain for validation, query, trust inspection, import, and public export

-• a Git-backed public index with trust-aware overlays for repositories that have not adopted the protocol natively
+• a hosted public index with trust-aware overlays for repositories that have not adopted the protocol natively

 Repository metadata is fragmented almost by default.